Property insights: Airbnb Decline

 Can I afford this property without Airbnb?
 Eg. Low occupancy

-This mindset encourages purchases that one might not have considered otherwise—a beach house, an inner-city studio, or even a ski cabin—under the assumption that personal use combined with short-term leasing will cover costs.
+This mindset encourages property purchases that hosts might not have considered otherwise—a beach house, an inner-city studio, or even a ski cabin—under the assumption that personal use combined with short-term leasing will cover costs.

-According to the ABC Managers of short-term accommodation say their bookings have dropped by a third in 2023 compared to 2022.
+According to the ABC, Air B and B property managers have reported bookings have dropped by a third in 2023 compared to 2022. link

 When an entire suburb subscribes to this philosophy, it saturates the short-term rental market.
-Who emerges as the standout among the competition, and who finds themselves with persistently low or no bookings?
-How does one differentiate their listing?
+Who emerges as the standout among the competition, and who finds themselves with consistently low or no bookings?
+How does a host differentiate their listing?

-Depending on family circumstances, some may find their nightly rates significantly higher than competitors.
-At what point does one decide to lower their rates to achieve better occupancy?
+Depending on family circumstances, some may find their nightly rates significantly higher than competitors, due to their LVR ( Loan to Value Ratio) , interest rates, available income to top up investment mortgage repayments and so on.
+So.. at what point does a host decide to lower their rates to achieve better occupancy?

-Some of the pricing on Airbnb has become utterly disconnected from reality, particularly for the most mundane properties.
+Some of the pricing on Airbnb has become disconnected from reality, particularly for the most mundane properties.
+Instead of lowering nightly rates to attract more occupancy, often hosts increase nightly rates to cover their growing costs and cut back on property up keep and maintenance.
+Obviously a bad idea.

-The rose-colored glasses that once made regional seasonal towns appear enticing have faded.
+The rose-colored glasses that once made regional seasonal towns appear enticing to Air B and B hosts has faded.
 The reality is that infrastructure and investment in these areas are often not year-round, meaning your holiday home must generate income during the same season you wish to enjoy it.

-Additionally, consumers face four main challenges with Airbnbs, which may explain the rising trend in hotel bookings:
+Additionally, consumers face four main challenges with Airbnbs, which may explain the rising trend to switch to hotel bookings:

-1. Pricing Doesn’t Reflect Experience: A casual scroll through Airbnb reveals countless outdated and basic homes priced similarly to highly-rated, well-maintained properties.
+Pricing Doesn’t Reflect Experience: A casual scroll through Airbnb reveals countless outdated and basic homes priced similarly to highly-rated listings & well-maintained listings.
 I refer to this as the “bachelor couch effect”—dark leather furniture reminiscent of a bygone era.

-3. Declining Property Standards: Many consumers report that the homes are not in great condition, poorly cleaned, and not accurately represented in the photographs.
-This includes cleverly taken images that omit crucial details, such as a lack of fences in new developments or no curtains in bathrooms facing public areas, which can limit group bookings.
+Declining Property Standards: Many consumers report that the homes are not in great condition, poorly cleaned, and not accurately represented in the photographs.
+This includes cleverly taken images that omit crucial details, such as a lack of fences in new developments or no curtains in bathrooms facing public areas.. wild!
 Issues like a non-functioning spa or broken fly screens are not uncommon, and guests often receive no offers for cancellation or price reductions.

-4. Additional Fees: Many guests are surprised by the cumulative costs associated with Airbnb bookings.
+Additional Fees: Many guests are surprised by the cumulative costs associated with Airbnb bookings.
 Minimum night requirements, along with cleaning fees, booking fees, and service fees, can significantly inflate the total price.
-This can lead to frustration when the final cost exceeds that of a hotel stay, when such fees are often more transparent and included in the initial price.
+This can lead to frustration when the final cost exceeds that of a hotel stay, when such fees should be more transparent and included in the initial price upon searching.

-That said, Airbnb excels in processing refunds and compensations, often outperforming traditional property managers in this regard however this requires the guest to report the issues and have to go through a bad experiance.
+That said, Airbnb excels in processing refunds and compensations, often outperforming traditional property managers in this regard however this requires the guest to report the issues during the stay and go through a bad experience with a host.

 Cost of living crisis in Australia is a contributor to guest travelling less, not at all or returning to hotel stays, having a new found appreciation to the perks or a hotel stay.
 Facilities, restaurants, kids play areas, Golf Courses and more.

-I personally stayed at RACV Ballarat Victoria recently, for $127 per night, we stayed in a spa suite over looking the golf course, with a living room and fire place.
+I personally stayed at RACV Ballarat Victoria recently, for $127 per night, we stayed in a spa suite over looking the golf course, with a living room and fire place... and no hidden fees!

 Victoria has tightened its taxation, trying to push home owners to return to regular rental agreements.